ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

 oriented towards compute capabilities and resources, and their correlation with services.
 Therefore, a desirable system

-R1: MUST provide a discovery and resolving methodology for the mapping of a service identifier to a specific address.
+R1: MUST provide a discovery and resolving method for the mapping of a service identifier to a specific address.

-R2: MUST provide an mapping methods for further quickly selecting the service instance.

-R3: SHOULD provide a timeout limitation for selecting the service instance.

-R4: MUST provide a method to determine the availability of a service instance.
+R2: MUST provide a method to determine the availability of a service instance.

-R5: MUST provide a mechanism for solving the service contention problem when multiple service instances with the same service identifier are all available to provide computing services.

-## Support Agreement on Metric Representation
+## Support Agreement on Metric Representation and Definition

 Computing metrics can have many different semantics, particularly for being service-specific.
 Even the notion of a "computing load"